 The Florida Energy Code Workgroup voted to adopt the Pool Efficiency Subcommittee to the Energy Code Workgroup's recommendation that APSP-14 (Portable Spa Energy Efficiency Standard) is an appliance standard and therefore not within the scope of the Florida Building Code.
 These recommendations are included in the development of the 2010 Edition of the Florida Building Code.
-Additional detail is included as "Appendix E" of this Report.

-(Appendix E-Pool Efficiency Subcommittee Project)
+(Appendix E-Pool Efficiency Subcommittee)